 Even before I made a living reading, I always loved books—the escape they gave me, the perspective even fiction offered on my own life.
 But a few years ago, I felt I wasn't finishing as many as I used to (having cable for the first time in a decade may have had something to do with it).
 So I formally set a goal to read more and track my progress.
 Since then, I've doubled the number of books I read each year (from 40 to 80) by fitting in reading whenever and wherever I have a free minute.

-You can make time for more books too.
-Try the strategies here to get to that satisfying, turned-the-last-page feeling.
+You can make time for more books, too.
+Try the strategies here to find more time for reading and get to that satisfying, turned-the-last-page feeling.

 1. Drop misconceptions

 Many of us buy into not-actually-real rules that make reading feel daunting—like that we have to finish what we start or that we should only read Serious Literature, says Daniel T. Willingham, PhD, professor of psychology at the University of Virginia and author of Raising Kids Who Read ($19; amazon.com).

 You officially have permission on the following: You do not have to finish a book—and if you dread picking a certain one up, that's probably a sign to move on.
 You can peek at the ending or even skip around.
 Reading isn't a race, and there's nothing wrong with going slow.

 There's also no rule that says you need to read a big book.
 Glory Edim, founder and creative director of Well-Read Black Girl, a website, online community, and festival celebrating women and black literature, says most of the books she reads are between 250 and 300 pages long, allowing her to average about one a week.
 She also includes short-story collections and literary journals as part of her reading time.
 "The beauty of reading is that you can create your own habits and look for innovative new things to discover," she says.